CEFC China awarded bunker fuel license by Zhoushan free trade zone

-BEIJING, June 16 Privately-run CEFC China Energy has won a license to supply marine bunker fuel off the east coast of China to vessels on international voyages, CEFC officials said on Friday.
+BEIJING, June 16 (Reuters) - Privately-run CEFC China Energy has won a license to supply marine bunker fuel off the east coast of China to vessels on international voyages, CEFC officials said on Friday.

 CEFC was granted a license by the Zhoushan Free Trade Zone to supply bunker fuel from bonded storage to vessels that call at the Zhoushan area, according to two CEFC officials.